thenicebro/scenarios/linux/challenge-special-operations-with-files/step1.md

-# Count the number of files
+# Count the Number of Files

 ## Introduction

-To complete this task, you will need to use the Linux command to count the number of files in the working directory `~/myrepo`, and store the output in the `~/myrepo/result.txt` file
+To complete this task, you will need to use the Linux command to count the number of files in the working directory `~/myrepo`, and store the output in the `~/result.txt` file

 ## Target